 The development and upkeep of braille rules tends to be managed by Braille Authorities in each individual country.
 A book entitled ‘World Braille Usage’ summarises the braille codes used in over 140 countries.

 The UK Association of Accessible Formats (UKAAF) is responsible for braille code regulation in the UK.
 In 2011, the UKAAF board voted to adopt the new Unified English Braille code (UEB).
-The UK is currently in a period of transition as Standard English Braille (SEB) is being replaced by UEB.
+There followed a four year period of transition until the end of 2015 and UEB has now replaced Standard English Braille (SEB) as the official braille code of the United Kingdom

 Uncontracted braille (grade one) and contracted braille (grade two) are produced in most countries.
 However, over recent years there has been increased production of uncontracted braille in several European countries to try to increase readership and encourage more blind and partially sighted people to learn braille.

 The braille alphabet card shows the embossed braille alphabet, punctuation marks and numbers, together with the print translation.
-The braille alphabet card shows the embossed braille alphabet, punctuation marks and numbers, together with the print translation.
-For more information please contact our helpline on 0303 123 9999 and quote product code: PR10223
+A single copy of the card can be obtained for free from the RNIB shop or by calling our helpline on 0303 123 9999 and quoting product code: PR10223